martinSteadD/sem_assessment/use-cases/generate-cities-report.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: Generate Cities Report

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As the Manager for the News Agency, I want a program to show me the top 10 populated countries in an area of my choosing so that I can identify better locations for our office.
+As a Journalist, I want to identify the most populated cities so that I can plan my next travel destination.

 ### Scope